brampat/security/defense/passwords/README.md

 #### Encoding, encryption & hashing

 All these techniques are used for converting the format of data.

-Encoding transforms data into another format using a scheme that is publicly available so that it can easily be reversed.
-It does not require a key.
-Encryption transforms data into another format and it is used for keeping the data secret.
-In Hashing technique, data is converted to a message digest or hash, which is usually a number generated from a string of text.
-Hashing is not reversible.
+They have different properties and therefore serve very different purposes.
+Let's first explain each in more detail.

 [source](https://danielmiessler.com/study/encoding-encryption-hashing-obfuscation/)

 ##### Encoding

-Encoding is used to transform data to properly and safely send and process to another application or system.
+Encoding is used to transform data to properly and safely store for or send to another application or system.
 Encoding is done by publicly available schemes and can easily be undone by decoding using the same scheme in reverse.
 A key is not needed to decode data.
 Only knowing the encoding algorithm is sufficient, which can often be derived from the encoded data.

 Examples: ASCII, Unicode, URL Encoding, base64, ROT13